holepunchto/hyperbee/README.md

 #### `db.version`

-Number that indicates how many modifications were made (Hypercore length), useful as a version identifier.
+Number that indicates how many modifications were made, useful as a version identifier.

 #### `await db.put(key, [value], [options])`